imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

 !!!
 Question ""
     === "Question"
-        Is it possible that during ML training, both validation (or test) loss and accuracy is increasing?
+        Is it possible that during ML training, both validation (or test) loss and accuracy, qre increasing?

     === "Answer"

         Accuracy and loss are not necessarily exactly (inversely) correlated, as loss measures a difference between raw prediction (float) and class (0 or 1), while accuracy measures the difference between thresholded prediction (0 or 1) and class.
 So if raw predictions change, loss changes but accuracy is more "resilient" as predictions need to go over/under a threshold to actually change accuracy.
-(Soltius's answer on SE)[https://stats.stackexchange.com/questions/282160/how-is-it-possible-that-validation-loss-is-increasing-while-validation-accuracy]
+[Soltius's answer on SE](https://stats.stackexchange.com/questions/282160/how-is-it-possible-that-validation-loss-is-increasing-while-validation-accuracy)